mebubo/fpmortals-cats/manuscript/complete.md

 meets the predicate, and may exit early. `.find` returns the first element matching the predicate.

-A> We've seen the `NonEmptyList` in previous chapters.
-For the sake of A> brevity we use a type alias `Nel` in place of `NonEmptyList`.

 We can make use of `Order` by extracting the minimum or maximum element:

 {lang="text"}